imeyefly/Rando-Prompto/README.md

   Pyperclip installed.
 * Use "Run_Rando_Prompto" if you already have Pyperclip installed or after installing it.
 * Use "Run_Phrase_List_Manager" to run the phrase list manager.
-* I recomend making shortcuts of the .bat files and use the included icons for them.
+* I recomend making shortcuts of the .bat files ("Run_Rando_Prompto.bat" and "Run_Phrase_List_Manager.bat") and use the included icons for them.

 # What does Rando-Prompto do?